dmakhazen/dmakhazen/README.md

 At the moment I am working on my project to bring the cinema revenue prediction model to production.

 I would be delighted to join an active team in the ML/DS field and I am available for remote work.
 If you have any exciting projects or collaboration opportunities, please feel free to reach out to me.
+Currently I live in sunny Thailand, in Pattaya.

 [Portfolio RU](https://github.com/dmakhazen/portfolio/tree/main#readme)
 <!--